Template categories

 Monitoring Best Practices

-• If your mail service for IPNetwork Monitor alerts uses domain authentication, potential issues arise if domain authentication fails.
-Therefore, installing a secondary, local mail server on the IPNetwork monitoring computer is advisable.
-Similarly, avoid using intranet email as the primary notification method; opt for an external email service.
+- If your alerting email relies on domain authentication, you can lose notifications when domain authentication fails.
+To reduce this risk, consider installing a secondary, local mail server on the IPNetwork monitoring computer.
+For the same reason, avoid using intranet email as the only notification path; prefer an external email service.

-• Ensure you have two separate outgoing mail servers (MTAs) to increase message delivery chances if one server becomes unavailable or inaccessible.
-A locally installed MTA can function as a backup, retaining copies of all monitoring messages.
+- Use two independent outgoing mail servers (MTAs) so delivery can continue if one becomes unavailable or unreachable.
+A locally installed MTA can serve as a fallback and keep copies of monitoring messages.

-• If running IPNetwork Monitor on a virtual machine, implement a second IPNetwork Monitor installation on a separate system to monitor the VM’s health.
-This ensures that monitoring alerts continue even if the VM or its host experiences a failure.
+- If IPNetwork Monitor runs inside a virtual machine, deploy a second IPNetwork Monitor instance on separate hardware to monitor the VM’s health.
+That way you can still receive alerts if the VM—or its host—fails.